benkoger/gazelle-identification/README.md

    - What you ultimately want is a folder containing the raw images and, within that, a second folder call *annotations* with the .xml annotation       files for some subset of the raw images in PASCAL VOC format.

-2. Once you have the annotated data, we are going retrain a pretrained tensorflow model as described [here](https://github.com/tensorflow/models/blob/master/object_detection/g3doc/running_locally.md).
+2. Once you have the annotated data, we are going prepate to retrain a pretrained tensorflow model as described [here](https://github.com/tensorflow/models/blob/master/object_detection/g3doc/running_locally.md).
    - As described in the link, we ultimately want to get our relevant directories and files in the following form:
      ```
       +data